 A lot of luxury pen companies spend an inordinate amount of effort making the pen body its own high-quality experience.
 And they labor over getting the weight and balance just right: these aspects are crucial for a good experience of writing too, not just the ink.

-Spending more to get the right balance of size, weight, and ink, and barrel quality is usually worth it for the comfort and ease of writing.
+Spending more on an expensive pen to get the right balance of size, weight, and ink, and barrel quality is usually worth it for the comfort and ease of writing.

 3.)
 "It's irrational to buy a luxury pen."